traincheckai/Synfo-NY-Discharge/README.md

 ## 📜 License

 This project is licensed, ensuring open source availability while protecting against unauthorized use or modification.
-Kindly refer to the [LICENSE](LICENSE) file for a detailed description of terms and conditions.
+Please take a look at the [LICENSE](LICENSE) file for a detailed description of terms and conditions.

 ---

-Should you have any questions or suggestions, feel free to contribute to this project or reach out to our team.
+If you have any questions or suggestions, feel free to contribute to this project or contact our team.
 We are always eager to enhance and expand upon our work.